Birmingham Truck & Tractor-Trailer Accidents Lawyer

 We are committed to helping individuals and families all over Alabama during these difficult and often tragic events.
-Farris, Riley & Pitt, LLP will fight to obtain all the compensation you are entitled to.
+Above all, Farris, Riley & Pitt, LLP will fight to obtain all the compensation you are entitled to.

 If you or your loved one has been killed or injured in a truck or tractor-trailer crash, contact Farris, Riley & Pitt, LLP for a free consultation.

-Oftentimes, these accidents can be caused by, but are not limited to; driver error and defective parts.
+Consequently, oftentimes, these accidents can be caused by, but are not limited to; driver error and defective parts.
 Call (205) 324-1212 right now to have our lawyers provide a complete evaluation of your case.

 Read More: Find out How to Switch Accident Attorneys